HenryChen4/Neural_Network/README.md

 <h1>Neural Network</h1>
 <h3>About</h3>
 <p>
     While learning about deep learning and neural networks, most tutorials prompted me to use Tensorflow and Keras.
-While these frameworks are very powerful and efficient, there was too much going for my purposes ~ learning deeplearning.
+There was too much going in these frameworks for my purposes ~ learning deeplearning.
 Instead, I felt I could better use the time sifting through the mathematical intricacies and vectorization techniques of deeplearning and multilayered neural networks.
 That process culminated with this project that is syntactically similar to Tensorflow and Keras and employs the use of various equations detailed in the book, Neural Networks and Deep Learning.
 </p>
 <p>A few notes on the development process: </p>
 <ul>
-    <li>All arrays within this project are treated as tensors, however a class was never created for this type.</li>
+    <li>All data within this project are treated as tensors, however a class was never created for this type.</li>
     <li>All equations surrounding backprop were followed mostly to the letter.
 A few equations required an extra transpose or swapped parameters however functionality remains.</li>
     <li>Weight and bias initialization only use Kaiming initialization due to the prevalence of Relu activations.</li>
     <li>Network was built to perform binary classification; more activations for other uses can be added.</li>